-Molatek molasses is the by-product of the sugar-making process in the form of a thick, sweet syrup.
+Molatek molasses meal is the by-product of the sugar-making process in the form of a thick, sweet syrup.
 Usually this by-product comes from sugar cane or sugar beets and is used in animal feeds at low levels.
 These levels are about 20-25% of feedlot cattle diets and 15% of feedlot sheep diets.
 Molatek molasses may also be fed to horses, dairy cows and young animals as a supplement.

 Nutritional advantages of feeding Molatek molasses meal to livestock

 - It is high in easily digestible energy and unlike refined sugar, has a higher nutritional value.

 - Increasing nutrient density in feed of pregnant cattle is important when voluntary feed intake is reduced before calving

 - Promotes growth and development of young stock